vvasuki/english/prose/hindu/sthAneshvaraH/other-people.md

 For whatever reason they named the place Sagar or Ocean, it indeed was the Ocean to fill my desire to have one overpowering experience.
 When I reminisce the trip, the highest joy I feel is of this meet.

+## Astrologer
+Guidelines to trim your Facebook network:

+1. Let the astrologers go.
+They already knew you would remove them.
+2. ??

+An astrologer sent a friend request.
+I rejected.
+(I think he knew it.
+He was just giving me this sadistic pleasure.
+Really nice.)